horizontalsystems/blockchain-crypto-guides/fundamentals/2-wallets-basics.md

 So, the takeaway point here is that the ownership of certain amount of crypto basically means the ownership of special cryptographic key.

-Under the hood they key may look something like this:
+Under the hood the key may look something like this:

 >**5Kb8kLf9zgWQnogidDA76MzPL6TsZZY36hWXMssSzNydYXYB9KF**